treloiii/validez/README.md

 This annotation API supports any Exception, checked or unchecked, which has constructor with one String parameter.

+Also, using `validez.lib.api.Validators` class API you can validate objects with custom exceptions, it has overrides with type argument, that represents user-defined exceptions.

 Also, in some cases will be useful to make all validators throw one exception in all project.
 For remove boilerplate annotating every DTO classes with `@ValidatorThrows` you can create in root of project file named `validez.properties`, and declare property `validator.exception`.